 Discretion: The USCIS memo instructs asylum officers to consider an asylum applicant’s illegal entry, circumvention of refugee procedures, and/or third country resettlement in making a discretionary determination.
 Discretionary determinations are based on the “totality of the circumstances,” and one such circumstance is flight from danger or imminent harm.
 See Matter of Pula, 19 I&N 467, 473 (BIA 1987).
 While both the USCIS guidance and Matter of A-B- cite Pula, they both leave out the most critical part of the holding—“the danger of persecution should generally outweigh all but the most egregious of adverse factors.”
 Id. at 474.
 Arguing for a positive exercise of discretion was not necessarily important in the past, but practitioners should start supporting the record with positive discretionary evidence, reasons why clients were forced to enter the United States unlawfully, and arguments for a favorable exercise of discretion.

-Credible Fear and Reasonable Fear Screenings: The USCIS memo reiterates the credible fear standard, which is “significant possibility,” and the reasonable fear standard, which is “reasonable possibility.”
+Credible Fear and Reasonable Fear Screenings: TThe USCIS memo reiterates the credible fear standard, which is “significant possibility,” and the reasonable fear standard, which is “reasonable possibility.”
 However, more significantly, the USCIS memo essentially instructs asylum officers that “few gang-based or domestic-violence claims involving particular social group defined by the members’ vulnerability harm” will be able to pass the extremely low credible fear standard, or the reasonable fear standard.
 The credible fear standard has historically been a low screening standard to allow persons feeling persecution who have a colorable claim to pursue asylum before the immigration judge.
-However, under this guidance asylum officers will essentially be screening out eligible asylum claims where there is a PSG or gang persecutor, in contrast to the regulations.
-Additionally, as mentioned above, various parts of Matter of A-B- which touch on different aspects of asylum such as government protection, internal relocation and nexus, however asylum seekers first arriving to the US border will generally not be able to supplement their credible fear cases with enough information and evidence to satisfy this de facto heightened standard.
+However, under this guidance asylum officers will essentially be screening out eligible asylum claims where there is a domestic violence or gang persecutor, in contrast to the regulations.
+Additionally, as mentioned above, the various parts of Matter of A-B- which touch on different aspects of asylum such as government protection, internal relocation and nexus, will now be applied in credible fear screenings.
+However, newly arrived asylum seekers will generally not be able to supplement their credible fear cases with enough information and evidence to satisfy this de facto heightened standard.
 Practitioners who represent credible fear applicants should try to construct as many PSGs and novel arguments possible, and argue that a positive credible fear finding is warranted so that these arguments can be given the full consideration before the immigration judge.
 8 C.F.R. §208.30(a)(4).
-Alternatively, practitioners should try to advance claims under the Convention Against Torture (CAT), especially if the persecutor operates with the acquiesces or in the “blind eye” of the government such as gangs and cartels.
+Alternatively, practitioners should try to advance claims under the Convention Against Torture, especially if the persecutor operates with the acquiescence or in the “blind eye” of the government such as gangs and cartels.

 Further, the USCIS memo, in changing course with prior policy, now requires officers to apply the circuit court law in the location where the asylum applicant is currently detained or interviewed.
 In the past, the law most favorable to the applicant was applied in credible fear screenings.
 See Credible Fear Lesson Plan, 2017.
 This is an important change because case law varies significantly with regard to PSGs based on family membership, “former gang members,” and witnesses to criminal activity.
 Since asylum officers are bound by the holding in Matter of A-B-, asylum claims based on domestic violence most likely will not succeed.Practitioners should screen clients for potential claims based on CAT, where there is no nexus requirement.
 For example, if the client was harmed by an intimate partner who is also a gang member, there could be a potential for CAT eligibility if the client can testify to police acquiescence to gang activity.